-Our stock price may continue to be volatile.
+Our stock price may be volatile.

-The market price of our common stock has been, and is likely to continue to be, highly volatile due to a number of factors, including the volatility of the stock market in general and uncertainty related to the LOGCAP V award with respect to the K-BOSSS contract that is expected to be announced in April 2019.
-The K-BOSSS contract was re-competed under the LOGCAP V contract vehicle.
-The trading price of our stock varied from a low of \$19.61 to a high of \$41.48 in 2018.
+The market price of our common stock has been, and is likely to continue to be, highly volatile due to a number of factors, including the volatility of the stock market in general and uncertainty related to major contract awards, such as our LOGCAP V Award.
+The trading price of our stock varied from a low of \$21.27 to a high of \$55.50 in 2019.
 Because of this volatility, investors in our stock may experience a decline in the value of their investment or may not be able to sell their common stock at or above the price paid for the shares.
-In addition, due to the potential volatility of our stock price, we may be the target of securities litigation in the future.
-Securities litigation could cost substantial amounts and divert management's attention and resources from our business and could require us to make substantial payments to settle those proceedings or satisfy any judgments that may be reached against us.